Top 10 Graveyard Revivals in Magic: The Gathering

 You can but don't have to choose the creature you discarded, and Snatcher's 2/2 stats make him easily killed when you're ready for the effect.
 Unlike today's sorceries, you can also set him up ahead of time, ensuring your mana is unrestricted on future turns.

 This enchantment only needs three mana and stays fielded until you're ready for its effect: during a main phase, you can sacrifice a creature and return Nightmare to your hand to move a creature from your graveyard to the field.

 Again, this offers a cheap recovery that works well when employing fodder tokens, you can prepare it in advance, and since it bounces to your hand when used, you can easily recast it.

 Simple yet effective, Return's a prime force in any theme.
 For a moderate price of four mana, you simply revive a creature from your graveyard, no strings attached.

 Then, once in your discard pile, you can cast Return into exile with its flashback trait.
 Instead of spending mana, this requires you sacrifice three creatures, an excellent way to convert weak tokens into a formidable resurrection.

 This wordy text essentially states that Dead revives a creature from any graveyard under your control, meaning you can even borrow from opponents.
 Then, it attaches to the unit and grants it +1/+1, but it doesn't untap at your upkeep.
 However, you can spend two mana each turn to refresh them, minimizing the disadvantage.

-Additionally, if Dead leaves the field, you have to sacrifice the creature, but these are small prices for a revival that accesses any graveyard, only costs two mana, and gives its recipient +1/+1.
+Additionally, if Dead leaves the field, you have to sacrifice the creature, but these are small trade-offs for a revival that accesses any graveyard, only costs two mana, and grants +1/+1.